-In the next step of our project we created ontologies for both domains.
-Their development follows the instructions according to our previous publication [3].
+In the next step of our project, we created ontologies for both domains.
+Their development follows the instructions according to our previous publication [11].
 The steps capture all elements and relations of a workflow, so it is completely covered in an ontology.
 According to this procedure it is possible to create workflow ontologies independent of any underlying domain.
 In Protégé we created basic classes for BPMN elements and also some basic properties to be able to cover all necessary relations.
 In our work we don't focus on covering the entire BPMN vocabulary.
-We are aware that there are existing BPMN ontologies, but for the sake of simplicity we only add elements, that really occurs in our workflows.
+We are aware that there are existing BPMN ontologies, but for the sake of simplicity we only address elements, that really occurs in our workflows.

-As next, we imported workflows into the ontology in an automated manner and developed a JAVA-based tool for this purposes.
-Using a DOM parser we are able to transform all XML files into an OWL format and create a workflow ontology according to the predefined rules.
+As next, we imported workflows into the ontology in an automated manner and developed a JAVAbased tool for this purpose.
+With a DOM parser we are able to transform all XML files into an OWL format and create a workflow ontology according to the predefined rules.
 We evaluated this procedure and developed a SPARQL filter for retrieving particular workflows from an ontology.
-The results show, that we are able to retrieve a workflow from the ontology wihtout any loss of information.
+The results show, that we are able to retrieve a workflow from the ontology without losing of information.
 The query filters out all elements assigned to a workflow, e.g. lanes, actors, tasks and also the control flow, so the initial workflow can be completely restored, if necessary.
-In Fig. 3 we demonstrate a result of the SPARQL query for the the workflow drawn in Fig. 1, after was added and retrieved from an ontology.
-The sample does not contain any documents or gateways, but of course they can be restored as any other part of a workflow.
+In Fig. 4 we demonstrate a result of the SPARQL query for the the workflow drawn in Fig. 3, after it was added into and retrieved from an ontology.
+The sample does not contain any documents or gateways, but they easily can be restored as any other part of a workflow.

 Another contribution to our project is building of a task hierarchy in the airport domain.
 The reason why we created the hierarchy is the idea of generalization of workflows.
 In the next section we will go into this in more detail, and explain how generalization can be used in transfer learning.
 During the modeling of the airport workflows, we realized that there are various tasks with a very similar meaning, e.g. movement of pieces of luggage.
 Baggage can be moved by the airport staff, baggage conveyor system or transported in dollies or containers through the airport.
-These tasks can be sorted in classes, depending on the type of the movement.
-Building the task hierarchy still needs to be done manually.
-At this stage of our project, the tool wouldn't be able to recognize the exact meaning of tasks yet and group them automatically in classes.
+These tasks can be ordered in classes, depending on the type of the movement.
+Currently, building of the task hierarchy still needs to be done manually.
+At this stage of our project, the tool would not be able to recognize the exact meaning of tasks yet and group them automatically in classes.
 In total we have about 125 different tasks and they are classified in four different hierarchy levels.
-The hierarchy can easily be added to the airport ontology and serves as a basis for the generalization of workflows.
-Fig. 4 demonstrates a small excerpt of the task hierarchy for the airport domain.
+The hierarchy can easily be added to the airport ontology and serve as a basis for the generalization of workflows.
+Fig. 5 demonstrates a small excerpt of the task hierarchy for the airport domain.